juju-solutions/charm-vsphere-integrator/README.md

 access vSphere, and then related to an application that supports the [interface][].

-For example, [CDK][] has support for this, and can be deployed with the following bundle overlay:
+For example, [Canonical Kubernetes][] (CDK) has support for this, and can be deployed with the following bundle overlay:

 ```yaml
 applications: